 Even a $5,000 dollar bill in poor condition can fetch upwards of $30,000.
-A bill in pristine condition could fetch 2 or 3 times that amount.
+A bill in pristine condition is worth way more than its face value, it could fetch 2 or 3 times that amount.

-You won’t find a $5,000 dollar bill at your local pawn shop.
+You won’t find a $5,000 dollar bill at your local pawn shop or google search.
 These bills are almost only available at auctions or through private dealers.